stephanieangelokagua/wanderoo_guru/README.md

 - Reasoning: Filtered google fonts for playful and handwritten fonts to match the target vibe for the website for headings

-### Kanit font
-- A visually striking font that captures attention and enhances the overall aesthetic of the design.

 ### Gloria Hallelujah
 - A playful and handwritten font that complements the adventurous and budget-friendly vibe of the platform.